Dev Mode. Emulators used.

 SPEAKER_03

-This item was heard by the Ops Committee on August 16 and was moved forward for consideration.
+This item was heard by the Ops Committee on August the 16th and was moved forward for consideration.

 Thank you.

-Yes thank you Richard Best Director of Capital Projects and Planning.
+Thank you, Richard Best, Director of Capital Projects and Planning.

 These are based on the district's elementary ed specs.

-We then met with a Magnolia Elementary School SDAT team led by Heather Johnson who is the principal at Catherine Blaine K8.
+We then met with a Magnolia Elementary School ESDAT team led by Heather Johnson who is the principal at Catherine Blaine K-8, some additional staff members from Catherine Blaine K-8 and Sherry Cox who is in the Office of Teaching and Learning to help us develop the architectural program for Magnolia Elementary School.

-This is based on what we call a three up model.
+This is based on what we call a 3UP model.

 There is actually four classrooms at kindergarten through third grade in the three up model.

-And Director Blanford had requested in the operations committee that we put the K-3 elementary educational specifications on our website and so we did that and I believe Director Burke requested that we have a hotlink to it when we were at the operations committee and we were also successful at doing that.
+And Director Blanford had requested in the operations committee that we put the Elementary educational specifications on our website and so we did that and I believe Director Burke requested that we have a hot link to it when we are at the operations committee and we are also successful at doing that.

 Director Harris.

-Since it seems sometimes that we are darned if we do and we are darned if we don't, what community engagement in that community have we done so that we are not having some of the same issues with the Loyal Heights folks coming back to us a year from now?
+Since it seems sometimes that we are darned if we do and we are darned if we don't what community engagement In that community have we done so that we're not having some of the same issues with the Loyal Heights folks coming back to us a year from now.

 None of the concerns that have been expressed by the Loyal Heights community were expressed at the meeting that I attended at Magnolia Elementary School.